 1. AIM FOR THE FIRST DEADLINE

-The AISTS master’s program accepts applications for three deadlines; 1 November 2019, 1 February 2020, 1 May 2020.
+The AISTS master’s in sport management program accepts applications for three deadlines; 1 November 2019, 1 February 2020, 1 May 2020.
 Aiming for the first deadline gives you maximum opportunity to secure a place.
 Why?
 Because after each deadline we allocate a certain amount of places on the course meaning chances are higher in rounds one and two.